adamatan/cfp/serverless-with-redis.md

 Enter Redis!

 In this session I will build a live CRUD app on stage using serverless functions and Redis.
 In every development step, I will explain the design choices and design patterns being used.
 The app will be available on github, and developers will be able to deploy it in 5 minutes after the session is over.
 Developers attending this session will gain basic understanding of Serverless design patterns and best practices, and practical tools for deploying a low-latency app backed by a Redis instance.
-If internet connenction allows, the audience will be able to interact with the app using their cellphones.
+If internet connection allows, the audience will be able to interact with the app using their cellphones.

 ## Technical level
 * Redis knowledge is assumed.